AlveyCoin/insight-api/README.md

 ## Add-on Services

-There add-on service available to extend the functionality of Qtumcore:
+There add-on service available to extend the functionality of Alveycore:

 - [ALV Explorer](https://github.com/alveyproject/alvey-explorer)